Monday, May 7, 2012

 Dames

-2 victims + Ella, first woman that makes Clay think about leaving his job.
+2 victims + Ella, the first woman who makes Clay think about leaving his job.

 Cover: